-Alongside The Bookbug Picture Book Prize, Scottish Book Trust will be running a funded Shared Reading project in four local authorities across Scotland.
-Even if your school is not involved in the funded Shared Reading scheme, you can still run shared reading with your pupils to help them get the most out of The Bookbug Picture Book Prize.
+Alongside The Bookbug Picture Book Prize, Scottish Book Trust will be running a funded Shared Reading project in five local authorities across Scotland.
+Even if your school is not involved in the funded Shared Reading scheme, you can still run shared reading with your pupils to help them get the most out of the Bookbug Picture Book Prize.

 What is Shared Reading?